Education Frequently Asked Questions – COVID-19

-What will the APC remote course look like?
+What does the APC remote course look like?

-The remote APC course will include two components – an online e-Learning component and a virtual meeting session component.
+The remote APC course includes two components – an online e-Learning component and a virtual meeting session component.

 - APC Component #1 – Online e-Learning module(s) that candidates complete individually (estimated 3-4 hours of focused effort).

-- APC Component #2 – Virtual Case Discussions – Groups of eight candidates and one facilitator meet via a designated virtual meeting platform (half-day in length)
+- APC Component #2 – Virtual Case Discussions – Groups of 8-10 candidates and one facilitator meet via a designated virtual meeting platform (2-3 hours in length)

-- Sessions will include discussion of the remaining ethics case studies
+- Sessions include discussion of ethics case studies

-What will the FAC remote course look like?
+What does the FAC remote course look like?

 The remote FAC course will include two components – an online e-Learning component and a virtual meeting session component.

 - FAC Component #1 – Online e-Learning module(s) that candidates complete individually (estimated 6-8 hours of focused effort).

-- FAC Component #2 – One-day Virtual Meeting – (temporary offering) Groups of eight candidates and one facilitator meet via a designated virtual meeting platform.
+- FAC Component #2 – One-day Virtual Meeting –Groups of 8-10 candidates and one facilitator meet via a designated virtual meeting platform.

-- Sessions include discussion of Thought Questions from the module and ethics case studies and individual candidate presentations
+- Sessions include discussion of Thought Questions from the module and ethics case studies and candidates will give their individual presentations.

-- Diplomas will be mailed to candidates after the completion of both components.
+Diplomas will be mailed to candidates after the completion of both FAC components.

-The remote components for FAC will be available for eligible candidates beginning June 29, 2020.
-Candidates will receive invitations to register for the remote components when they become eligible.
+The remote FACs are scheduled throughout the year.
+Candidates will receive invitations to register for an FAC when they become eligible.